bcburnett/weatherotawebsocketserver/README.md

 # ESP32 Async web server / websocket weather station.

+ - Sends weather data to a mysql database every minute.
+ - updates the clients every 30 seconds.
+ - reads the sensors every 30 seconds.
  - connects to wifi
  - retrieves time from ntp servers
  - if index.htm is not present on the SD card, it loads a default webpage to the card.